RobertAhlin/rpg-p3/README.md

 ### <a id="skeleton"></a>Skeleton

-There is not much of a skeleton to mension here.
+There is not much of a skeleton to mention here.
 All the code is in the run python file.
 Credentials for the API in another file that is put is set to the .gitignore so the credentials will not be visible.

 **Wireframe**